General Terms and Conditions

 (1) Agreement: In the event of a disagreement, the parties undertake to conduct an arbitration procedure with the aim of drawing up a fair and equitable agreement by way of mediation with the support of a neutral arbitrator, taking into account economic, legal, personal and social circumstances.
-All disputes arising in connection with these General Terms and Conditions or regarding their validity shall be settled in accordance with the arbitration regulations of the Frankfurt Chamber of Industry and Commerce.
+All disputes arising in connection with these T&Cs or regarding their validity shall be settled in accordance with the arbitration regulations of the Frankfurt am Main Chamber of Industry and Commerce.

-(2) Determination of the arbitration: The parties shall jointly determine an arbitration.
-If no agreement can be reached on the person of the arbitrator, the arbitration body shall appoint him or her.
+(2) Determination of the arbitrator: The parties shall jointly determine an arbitrator.
+If no agreement can be reached on the identity of the arbitrator, the arbitration body shall appoint him or her.
 The parties shall be bound to the appointment.

-(3) Costs of arbitration: The parties shall each bear half (or pro rata) of the costs of arbitration, unless otherwise agreed.
+(3) Costs of the arbitration: The parties shall each bear half (or pro rata) of the costs of arbitration unless otherwise agreed.

-(4) Opening of the ordinary courts of law in the event of failure: Should the arbitration procedure not lead to a viable solution, both parties shall be free to appeal to a competent court.
+(4) Opening of the ordinary legal process in the event of failure: Should the arbitration procedure not lead to a viable solution, both parties shall be free to appeal to a competent court.